 You might know this testing phase as beta testing, app testing, or end-user testing.
 Regardless of the name you know, UAT testing refers to a set of testing steps taken right before making a software product available for sale.

 During this phase, the product can be available for free as a beta version, or it can be tested in-house.
-This article created by our team at Amelia, will discuss the meaning and importance of UAT testing, as well as the steps involved in the UAT testing process.
+This article will discuss the meaning and importance of UAT testing, as well as the steps involved in the UAT testing process.

 Defining UAT Testing

 Many new developers have heard about UAT testing but don’t know much about the process itself.
 Fortunately, the full form of the acronym, User Acceptance Testing, is self-explanatory and refers to testing a pre-release product to see if it is acceptable for end users.